 blackberry pound cake

-- 1 c (120g) all purpose flour plus 1 tbsp for coating berries
+- 1 c (120g) all purpose flour plus 1 tablespoon for coating berries

 - 1 tsp baking powder